andypeng93/Pneumonia_Classification/README.md

 ### Business problem:

-I am tasked to build a model that can classify whether a given patient has penumonia or not given a chest x-ray image.
+I am tasked to create a model that can accurately predict whether the patient has Pneumonia or not given a patient's chest xray image.

 ### Data
-Data includes over 5000 chest x-ray images of patients with labels of having pneumonia or not.
+Our dataset comes from [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+The dataset contains three folders training, validation and testing.
+Each folder is filled with chest xray images used for training and testing the model that we will create.

 ## Methods